 Because we booked something in the city I chose a place with a parking lot (a very rare thing here).
 If you want to stay in the largest city of the region, it is best to look for hotels in Bari Italy *.

-Transport in Puglia Italy:
+Driving in Puglia Italy:

 If you do not want to complicate your life driving in Puglia, an excellent idea is to stay in Bari and take day trips from Bari* to the main attractions in the area.

-Places to visit in Puglia Italy:
+Things to do in Puglia Italy:

 - Bari, the capital of the region